Sanchit71/Neonatal-Jaundice/README.md

 - In the testing phase, it has accuracy of almost 88%.

 ## !IMPORTANT
-- Due to privacy concern, we cannot provide the code and the images of the neonates.
+- Due to privacy concern, the code and images of the neonates cannot be provided.
-- For your reference, we have provided with the presentation on the development of the NeoJD
+- For your reference, the presentation of the NeoJD has been provided.